pangenome/odgi/docs/rst/commands/odgi_extract.rst

 | List of paths to keep in the extracted graph.
 The *FILE* must contain one
   path name per line and a subset of all paths can be specified.
- Paths specified in the input path ranges (with ``-r/--path-range`` and/or ``-b/--bed-file``) will be keep in any case.
+ Paths specified in the input path ranges (with ``-r/--path-range`` and/or ``-b/--bed-file``) will be kept in any case.

 | **-R, --lace-paths**\ =\ *FILE*
 | List of paths to fully retain in the extracted graph.
 Must contain one